serving the greater phoenix, arizona community

 What is a Koi Show?

 It is like a dog show -- only wet.
 There are no leahes, but to take them to a show you must bag them.
-Since the size of a koi may be large you need a large bag with water to cover the fish and the rest of the volumn filled with pure oxygen or you may have a lot of fish to show so you purchase a transportation tank and have an air pump with air stones in the water.
+Since the size of a koi may be large you need a large bag with water to cover the fish and the rest of the volumn filled with pure oxygen.
+The ratio of 1/3 water with 2/3 pure oxygen is acceptable.
+Or, you may have a lot of fish to show so you purchase a transportation tank and have an air pump with air stones in the water.

 How do I prepare my fish for a show?